PIONEER AFRICAN WOMEN IN LAW

 By Nirlash Karki

 Mariam Jack-Denton, otherwise known as Ajaratou Mariam Denton, was born on December 29, 1952.
-She is the daughter of prominent Gambian politician/businessman Sir Alieu Sulayman Jack who served two terms as Speaker of the then House of Representatives and was the second Governor General of The Gambia.
+She is the daughter of prominent Gambian politician/businessman Sir Alieu Sulayman Jack who served two terms as Speaker of the then House of Representatives and was the second Governor-General of The Gambia.
 Her mother was Lady Yai Marie Jack.
 Mariam Denton grew up in a large household with five siblings.
-Sulayman Jack and her daughter were not the only one in the family who would be active political figures in The Gambia.
+Sulayman Jack and her daughter were not the only ones in the family who would be active political figures in The Gambia.
 Her brother Sulayman Bun Jack, served as the Permanent Secretary at the Department of Defense during Dawda Jawara’s government, up until the 1994 Gambian coup d’état.

 In 1979, Mariam Jack-Denton was the first Gambian woman to be called to the Bar.
 She is also a Member of the Nigerian Bar and was part of the first wave of lawyers in the 1970s joining the Gambian Bar that was primarily trained in Africa, a trend which started following the entry of Abubacarr N.M.O Darboe into the Gambian Bar.
 Mariam’s calling was only the beginning as it prompted a trend that would lead women undoubtedly joining and becoming a substantive part of the Gambian Bar, leading to the increase in the number of women in the Gambian Bar.